bram2w/baserow/docs/plugins/field-type.md

 }
 ```

 The GridViewIntegerField component is returned by the `getGridViewFieldComponent`
-method of the `IntegerFieldType` class which means that this component is added for
+method of the `IntegerFieldType` class which means that this component is added for each
-each data row field that has the `integer` type.
+data row field that has the `integer` type.
 For now we only add "Hello World" for
-example purposes so it doesn't actually work, but there are plenty of examples in the
+example purposes so it doesn't actually display the number, but there are plenty of
-Baserow repository in the directory
+examples in the Baserow repository in the directory
 `web-frontend/modules/database/components/view/grid`.

 plugins/my_baserow_plugin/web-frontend/components/GridViewIntegerField.vue